stephan-klein/supersonic/docs/supersonic/tutorial/first-mile/index.md

   </super-navbar-title>
 </super-navbar>
 ```
 Save the file.
 The Steroids Development Server automatically notices that a file has changed and refreshes your project.
-You'll see the navigation bar update with your new title.
-The automatic updates are handled by a feature called LiveReload – read more in the [Local Development Flow guide][cli-dev-flow] under Steroids tooling.
+The app will reload itself, after which you'll see the navigation bar update with your new title.
 </section>